Bicycle Network: Metro Routes

 More information about the expected start, and more importantly finish, and dates of construction will be poster here as it becomes available.

-Securing the necessary funding to move forward has been Bicycle Network Victoria's behind the scenes focus during the past months.
+Securing the necessary funding to move forward has been Bicycle Network's behind the scenes focus during the past months.

 Today is a great day for all riders, especially those in Melbourne's inner east, with this important step forward on a very high priority project.